Edited by: Jessica Merritt

-In addition to elevated earnings on business purchases, your accumulated Ultimate Rewards points can be redeemed for travel via the Chase travel portal, used as statement credits, or transferred to travel partners for potentially greater value.
+In addition to elevated earnings on business purchases, your accumulated Ultimate Rewards points can be redeemed for travel via the Chase travel portal, used as statement credits, or transferred to the Chase transfer partners for potentially greater value.

-Note that you’ll receive 3x points per dollar spent when paying for your cell phone bill with your Ink Business Preferred card.
+Note that you’ll receive 3x points when paying for your cell phone bill with your Ink Business Preferred card.
 This is a huge positive as paying your cell phone bill with your card is one of the requirements that activates the card’s cell phone protection coverage.

 Let’s look closer at how this complimentary protection works.